quadlegacy/TexRet/README.md

 # TexRet
-Texture retriever for blender test
+Texture retriever for blender.
+Useful if you have different parts of a model.